Deformed cluster maps of type $A_{2N}$: Integrable deformations of cluster maps

-In cluster mutation, the frozen variables are only apparent in the numerator of the fraction in a Laurent expression.
-This indicates with the condition $b_{6}a_{5}^{2} = 1 $, we cannot generate cluster variables corresponding to the recurrence \eqref{systmA6}.
-Thus to achieve our goal, one is required to put further constraints on the parameters.
-The simplest choice is to fix $b_{6} = 1 = a_{5}$, which satisfies $b_{6}a_{5}^2 = 1$.
-By adjusting the parameters, this leads to the following theorem. \begin{thm} The sequence mutations in a cluster algebra defined by \eqref{exchmA6} with two frozen variables $a_{1},a_{6}$ generates the sequences of tau functions $(\sigma_{n})$, $(p_{n})$, $(r_{n})$, $(w_{n})$, $(q_{n})$, $(\tau_{n})$ satisfying
+which shows that the denominator contains the ``frozen'' variable $a_5$.
+Under cluster mutation, the frozen variables only appear in the numerators of Laurent polynomials arising as cluster variables.
+This indicates that with the condition $b_{6}a_{5}^{2} = 1 $, we cannot generate cluster variables corresponding to the recurrence \eqref{systmA6}, without putting a further constraints on the parameters: if we set $a_5=1$, which implies $b_{6} = 1$, then we are led to the following theorem. \begin{thm} The sequence of mutations in the cluster algebra defined by the exchange matrix \eqref{exchmA6} with two frozen variables $a_{1},a_{6}$ generates the sequences of tau functions $(\sigma_{n})$, $(p_{n})$, $(r_{n})$, $(w_{n})$, $(q_{n})$, $(\tau_{n})$ satisfying the relations

-which are elements of the Laurent polynomial ring \end{thm} \begin{proof} Let us extend the initial data by inserting the frozen variables:
+and belonging to the Laurent polynomial ring \end{thm} \begin{proof} Let us extend the initial data by inserting the frozen variables:

 We add two new rows, whose entries correspond to the frozen variables, to the exchange matrix \eqref{exchmA6} to define the extended exchange matrix

 which can be depicted by the quiver in Figure \ref{fig:MuQuiverA6}.